alphanome-ai/interview-screening-task/README.md

 # Interview Screening Assignment

-Please complete the below task to get a chance for interview.
+Please complete the below task to get a chance for an interview.

 ## Background